-1.1 Support redevelopment and expansion of existing activity centres provided they contribute to a net community benefit and do not adversely affect the operation of the Latrobe City Retail Centre Hierarchy.
-Encourage a mix of retail, office, commercial, government services, entertainment, leisure, residential and- community uses within Primary Activity Centres as identified within Structure- Plans and Activity Centre Plans.
-1.2 Undertake a Retail Economic Assessment for new or expanded provision of retail floor space including an analysis of: Retail demand; Impacts on existing or planned centres; Impacts of retail hierarchy; Contributions to employment (during construction and retail operation); • Net community benefit: State and local policy; and Urban design guidelines. tt orban design guldennes.
-1.2 Provide for localised convenience retail, community and small business service needs within vibrant and attractive Neighbourhood and Local Activity Centres, including locations shown on endorsed Development Plans.
-Increase access to retail, convenience goods and services by encouraging increased residential housing choice within and around Primary, Neighbourhood and Local Activity Centres to strengthen existing- centresEncourage strong pedestrian and public transport connectivity to and between all activity centres.
-1.3 Encourage the distribution of new bulky goods retail in Princes Drive, Morwell- and Princes Highway and Stammers Road, Traralgon East in accordance with the- Morwell and Traralgon Structure Plans.
-1.4 Discourage the establishment of new centres or 'out of centre' large format 1.1 supermarkets and retail developments, unless demand can be demonstrated that 4.5 existing centres would not be detrimentally affected. - Implement any Latrobe City adopted retail land use strategy or activity centre plan.
-21.02-7 1.5 21.02-7 Objective 2 e the growth and viability of Latrobe's Activity t he Morwell, Moe, Traralgon and own -Centres.
-Strategies 2.1 Direct major rateilars (evaluation these associated with restricted rateil premises) to increasing the profile and overall levels of activity within the centreImplement any Latrobe City adopted activity centre and town centre plans.
-2.2 Encourage a diverse range of land uses including accommodation, housing, office, retail, food and drink, transport, leisure, civic and community uses.
-2.3 2.2 Support the development of integrated high quality public transport interchanges at regional and sub-regional retail centresEncourage high quality, accessible and environmentally sustainable design.
-2.42.3 Support development that diversifies the retail and non-retail offering in underperforming centres (Morwell and Moe Primary Activity Centres, Mid Valley Shopping Centre, Bruton Street, Morwell and Rintoull Street, Morwell Local Activity Centres and Boolarra Avenue Newborough and Old Sale Road, Newborough Local Activity Centres)Provide coordinated walking, cycling, pedestrian and vehicular movement.
-2.5 Identify and encourage the development of integrated high quality public- transport interchanges.
-2.6 Provide well located and accessible car parking areas and non-vehicle transport- options including provision of bicycle parking.
-2.7 Promote upper level residential development in areas of high amenity within- Primary Activity Centres.
-21.02-8 Objective 3 3 To create vi brant, high quality, walkable , safe and active retail areas.
-Strategies 3.1 Encourage all retail outlets to provide active street frontages, including low level advertising signage to street frontages and minimising blank walls to street facades, to promote active and passive surveillance of the public realm.
-3.23.1 Support walkable spaces in retail areas that are in close proximity to community centres, schools, public transport, civic areas and parks.
-3.3 Support community centres in close proximity to schools, public transport, civic- areas and parks.
-3.43.2 Support art in public spaces to enhance the public realm.
+- 1.1 Support redevelopment and expansion of existing activity centres provided they contribute to a net community benefit and do not adversely affect the operation of the Latrobe City Retail Centre Hierarchy.
+Encourage a mix of retail, office, commercial, government services, entertainment, leisure, residential and community uses within Primary Activity Centres as identified within Structure Plans and Activity Centre Plans.

+- 1.2 Undertake a Retail Economic Assessment for new or expanded provision of retail floor space including an analysis of:

+- · Retail demand;

+- · Impacts on existing or planned centres;

+- Impacts of retail hierarchy;

+- Contributions to employment (during construction and retail operation);

+- Net community benefit;

+- · State and local policy; and

+- 4.4 Urban design guidelines.

+- 1.2 Provide for localised convenience retail, community and small business service needs within vibrant and attractive Neighbourhood and Local Activity Centres, including locations shown on endorsed Development Plans.

+Increase access to retail, convenience goods and services by encouraging increased residential housing choice within and around Primary.

+Neighbourhood and Local Activity Centres to strengthen existing centres Encourage strong pedestrian and public transport connectivity to and between all activity centres.

+- Encourage the distribution of new bulky goods retail in Princes Drive, Morwell and Princes Highway and Stammers Road, Traralgon East in accordance with the Morwell and Traralgon Structure Plans. - 1.4 Discourage the establishment of new centres or 'out of centre' large format supermarkets and retail developments, unless demand can be demonstrated that existing centres would not be detrimentally affected. - 4.5 Implement any Latrobe City adopted retail land use strategy or activity centre plan.

+To facilitate the growth and viability of Latrobe's Activity the Morwell, Moe, Traralgon and Churchill Town Centres.

-2.1 Direct major retailers (excluding those associated with restricted retail premises) to the regional and sub-regional retail centres where they contribute to
+2.1 Direct major retailers (excluding those associated with restricted retail premises) to the regional and sub-regional retail centres where they contribute to increasing the profile and overall levels of activity within the centre Implement any Latrobe City adopted activity centre and town centre plans.